-Following my visit to RAK OPD, I sent a note to the Medical Superintendent seeking his consideration on (a) whether it was possible to close down all secondary registration counters on each of the RAK OPD floors? (b) whether it was possible to close down the multiplicity of blood collection counters on each of the floors and operate merely through the Central Blood Collection Centre? (c) whether each of the patients could be accompanied by only one attendant? and (d) whether a faster system of registration by simplification of the processes was possible?
-I also requested a meeting with the concerned heads of departments in whose OPDs process simplification was an urgent felt need.

-The Medical Superintendent, Dr. D.K.
-Sharma, a man with decade-long experience and high reputation, convened the meeting with the heads of departments, a few days later.
+- 5. Following my visit to RAK OPD, I sent a note to the Medical Superintendent seeking his consideration on (a) whether it was possible to close down all secondary registration counters on each of the RAK OPD floors? (b) whether it was possible to close down the multiplicity of blood collection counters on each of the floors and operate merely through the Central Blood Collection Centre? (c) whether each of the patients could be accompanied by only one attendant?
+And (d) whether a faster system of registration by simplification of the processes was possible?
+I also requested a meeting with the concerned Heads of Departments in whose OPDs process simplification was an urgent felt need. - 6.
+The Medical Superintendent, Dr. D.K.Sharma, a man with decade long experience and high reputation, convened the meeting with the Heads of Departments, a few days later.
 Consensus could not be reached on the roadmap forward.
-I received a three-page note from the hospital administration on the discussions, which said that while there was overwhelming support that process simplification was necessary, the modalities of process simplification would need to be worked out.
-A second meeting was convened a few days later in which I participated and reiterated my view that process simplification was absolutely necessary.
-Besides the individual requests being received in many of the administrative offices needed to be streamlined into a systemic approach lest it derails the entire functional efficiency of administrative offices.
+I received a 3 page note from the Hospital Administration on the discussions, which said, that while there was overwhelming support that process simplification was necessary, the modalities of process simplification would need to be worked out.
+A second meeting was convened a few days later in which I participated and reiterated my view that process simplifications were necessary.
+Besides the individual requests being received in many of the administrative offices needed to streamlined into a systemic approach lest it derails the entire functional efficiency of administrative offices.
 Once again consensus eluded us.
-There was no consensus for closing down the tedious process of second-round registration at the department level.
-Besides, no consensus could be reached on closing down multiple blood collection points.
-The only area where consensus was reached was in creating an additional waiting space for patients in the third floor of RAK OPD.
-This was built on priority by the Engineering Division.
-The creation of additional waiting areas was an important component of the AIIMS OPD Transformation Project.
+There was no consensus for closing down the tedious process of second round registration at the Department level.
+No consensus could be reached on closing down multiple blood collection points.
+The only area where consensus was reached was in creating an additional waiting space for patients in the 3rd floor of RAK OPD.
+This was built on priority by Engineering Division.
+The creation of additional waiting areas was an important component of the AIIMS OPD Transformation Project that will be discussed in the subsequent paragraphs. - 7.
 The AIIMS had an e-Hospital project under implementation for many years.
-The Computer Faculty made an introductory presentation to me on the project in December 2014.
-Raghu Kumar, the Senior Programmer in the AIIMS and Sudhir Kumar, Technical Director, NIC jointly presented the concept and implementation progress of the project.
-The project was all but dead and nothing was moving forward.
-Barely 2-3 modules of the total 10 modules were implemented in five years.
+The Computer Facility made an introductory presentation to me on the e-Hospital project in December 2014.
+Raghu Kumar the Senior Programmer in the Computer Facility and Sudhir Kumar, Technical Director NIC presented the concept and implementation progress of the e-Hospital project.
+The e-Hospital project was all but dead and nothing was moving forward.
+Barely 2-3 modules of the total 10 modules were implemented in 5 years.
 There was no institutional coordination between NIC and AIIMS to take the initiative forward.
 I was informed that software is designed by the Tripura team of NIC and implemented in AIIMS.
 There was neither any institutional memory of the stages of implementation or the roadmap forward.
-It was, therefore, essential to create institutional coordination structures and mechanisms to enable a patient friendly environment.
+It was essential to create institutional coordination structures and mechanisms to enable a patient friendly environment.